LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/1.0/index.md

 layout: api-overview.njk

 title: Download a document
-description: Use this service to download documents.
+description: Use this service to download documents created by HM Land Registry.

 eleventyNavigation:
     key: Download a Document v1.0